tailhook/verwalter/doc/concepts.rst

 * Limited service discovery

-It builds on top of lithos_ (which is isolation, containarization and supervising service) and cantal_ (which is sub-real-time monitoring service).
+It builds on top of lithos_ (which is isolation, containarization and supervising service) and cantal_ (which is sub-real-time monitoring and node discovery service).

 Verwalter is a framework for long-running services.
 It has abstractions to configure running 10 instances of service X or use 7% of capacity for service